wrightmat/dnd-eberron/characters/Valmoc.md

  #npc

 Gender:: Male
-Occupation:: Traveling Mercenary
+Occupation:: Traveling Guardian (for hire)
 Race:: Dragonborn

 Valmoc is a silver dragonborn who serves as a sort of emissary for the silver dragons and the Silver Scale organization more generally.
+He's sort of the opposite of a mercenary - someone who is hired to protect others.
 The PCs will encounter him somewhere as they travel, as a means to learn about the Paladin Protectors of the Realm.

 ### Development